flomock/DeepLearn-Seq/README.md

 __GridSearchOnServer.py__
 - trains a GBM model

-the other scripts are mainly copied from previos work from https://github.com/phiweger who used GBM to predict the host of a virus
+The other scripts are mainly copied from previos work from https://github.com/phiweger who used GBM to predict the host of a virus

+The used training and testing data is compressed in __training_testing_Sets.7z__